ansal-p-mathew/telecom-customer-churn-analysis/README.md

 * Avg Monthly Revenue
 * Churn by Contract Type
 * Churn by Payment Method
-* Churn by Tenure Group
+* Churn by Tenure Group.